Skip to content

 11: Arlington National Cemetery

-Arlington National Cemetery is located just outside Washington, D.C., across the Potomac River.
+Arlington National Cemetery is just outside Washington, D.C., across the Potomac River.
 It is one of 2 national cemeteries that the U.S. Army maintains.
-Visiting the cemetery is one of the best things to do in Washington, D.C. for tourists and locals.
+Visiting the cemetery is one of the best things tourists and locals can do in Washington, D.C.

-Arlington National Cemetery spans over 639 acres and has close to 400,000 graves on site.
+Arlington National Cemetery spans over 639 acres and has close to 400,000 graves.
 The cemetery was established in 1864 during the American Civil War.
 Over time, the cemetery has been expanded, allowing fallen soldiers from other wars, including WWI, WWII, and the Vietnam War, to be buried there as well.

-While families often go to the cemetery to see the graves of loved ones, some graves are also popular with the public.
-Visiting President John F. Kennedy’s grave at Arlington National Cemetery is one of the most popular things to do in Washington, D.C.
+While families often visit the cemetery to see loved ones’ graves, some graves are popular with the public.
+Visiting President John F. Kennedy’s grave at Arlington National Cemetery is one of the most popular things in Washington, D.C.

 The most iconic part of Arlington National Cemetery is the Tomb of the Unknown Soldier.
 The unidentified World War I soldier was buried in 1921.
 Today, the tomb is dedicated to all fallen U.S. soldiers whose remains have not been identified.

-The Tomb of the Unknown Soldier has been guarded continuously, 24 hours a day, 7 days a week, since April 6, 1948.
-The guards stay at the tomb even through extreme weather and terrorist attacks.
+Since 6 April 1948, the Tomb of the Unknown Soldier has been continuously guarded 24 hours a day, 7 days a week.
+The guards stay at the tomb even during extreme weather and terrorist attacks.

 Things to do in Washington, D.C. - Unknown Soldier